Pre-doctoral Research Bursary

 Please contact the relevant Research Grants Manager if you have questions about your eligibility or require any assistance with your application or active award.

-For London (QMUL and UCL only), Manchester, The North of England, Scotland, and Northern Ireland
+For London (except Imperial and ICR), The North East, Scotland, and Northern Ireland

 Dr Catherine Cremona, Research Grants Manager: firstname.lastname@example.org